How To Remove A Word From Autocorrect Iphone

 Default System Dictionary

 The default system dictionary is the foundation of autocorrect.
 It includes a vast collection of correctly spelled words across multiple languages.
 This dictionary is pre-installed on your iPhone and is regularly updated with new words and terms.
-When you type, autocorrect compares your input against this dictionary to identify potential misspellings.
+Day to day, when you type, autocorrect compares your input against this dictionary to identify potential misspellings.
 If a word isn't found in the dictionary, autocorrect may suggest alternatives based on common spelling patterns and linguistic rules.
 This ensures that common words are almost always correctly identified and corrected.

 User-Specific Learned Words